 Modern-day standup paddleboarding, also known simply as SUP, is a sport that found its origins in surfing on the sun-kissed shores of the Hawaiian Islands.

 The act of propelling oneself on a floating platform with the help of a paddle or pole traces back to thousands of years and across many continents.
 In fact, the earliest documented record of standup paddleboarding was some 3,000 years ago.
 It is believed that SUP originated in Africa where hunters and warriors stood on their canoes and paddled forward in an attempt to initiate stealth attacks.

 The 4XPEDITION Bote Aerobote Drift Bugslinger edition inflatable expedition SUP.

 The current form and popularity, however, emerged in the early 1900s.
 The sport emerged from activities by a few Hawaiians such as surfing legends Duke Kahanamoku and Dave Kalama.
 In the 1990s SUP was taught at Hawaiian surf schools as an alternative way to surf.
 This practice became increasingly popular and SUP races became commonplace.
 The first magazine devoted to the sport, Standup Journal, was founded in June 2007.

-Eventually, flat-water paddle boarding started to take shape and with this surge in popularity, in 2008 the first touring boards hit the market.
-These new boards differed from the traditional SUP because they featured a displacement hull which would allow the board to glide much like a kayak or canoe.
-As the touring board evolved, deck rigging became increasingly popular.
+Eventually, flat-water paddleboarding started to take shape and with this surge in popularity, in 2008 the first touring boards hit the market.
+These new boards differed from the traditional SUP because they featured a displacement hull that allows the board to glide much like a kayak or canoe.
+As the touring paddleboard evolved, deck rigging became increasingly popular.
 With points added for securing gear, the concept for multi-day excursions emerged.